The

 computer!
 Practically speaking, a 9-volt battery could be

-power this device provided that a "rail-to-rail" op amp was
+used to power this device provided that a "rail-to-rail" op amp

 - You may substitute your own input/output